Tickets Terms and Conditions

 Ticket holders shall not bring into the Venue or display or distribute (whether for free or not) at the event any sponsorship, promotional or marketing materials.

-Smoking is not permitted unless within a designated smoking area (if any).
+Smoking or vaping is not permitted unless within a designated smoking area (if any).

-The following are not permitted within any Venue:
+The following are not permitted to be brought in to any Venue:

 - animals (with the exception of assistance dogs);